NancyZhang26/silly_blog/posts/spring2025finalweekpt3.md

 ![QY's garage.](/img/blog3.0/qy-garage.jpg)
 <small>Idk which door leads to the garage.
 I got lucky.</small>

 Back at it.
-Other than 6 MEGA-but-not-so-mega boxes stacking in my room and a sheet-less bed with a pillow and blankets, stolen from the living room, which god knows how many people have used, everything else was gone — my Chinese flag was gone; Alo jacket was gone; mic was gone; sound card was gone; cables were gone; Kate Spade was gone; Channel was gone; Nike was gone; Timb boots were gone; empty alc bottles were gone; notebooks were gone; beddings were gone…
+Other than 6 MEGA-but-not-so-mega boxes stacking in my room and a sheet-less bed with a pillow and blankets, stolen from the living room, which god knows how many people have used, ***<u>everything else was gone***</u> — my Chinese flag was gone; Alo jacket was gone; mic was gone; sound card was gone; cables were gone; Kate Spade was gone; Channel was gone; Nike was gone; Timb boots were gone; empty alc bottles were gone; notebooks were gone; beddings were gone…

 ***<u>My junior year was gone.***</u>